 - warm, caring hospitality by a staff of PADS volunteers

-PADS can provide limited transportation for guests without vehicles.
+PADS provides limited transportation for guests without vehicles.
 In the evening, four nights a week, transportation is offered from a designated location to the shelter site.
 Four mornings a week, guests may use the transportation provided by PADS to go to a designated location in the town nearest the shelter site for that evening.
 You will receive a transportation schedule of routes for PADS’s guests.